 The capital of Western Australia, Perth isn’t just a starting place for travellers of the west coast.
 Perth is my favourite city in Australia – yes, I prefer it to Melbourne and Sydney!
 It’s got lots of attractions within the city, an intriguing history, loads of water, beautiful surrounding nature and Fremantle – and anywhere that’s got Fremantle is a winner in my opinion.

 It’s a great idea to spend some time in Perth before beginning your Western Australia road trip.
-Here, you can stock up with your K Mart camping essentials (the next one you’ll see is in South Hedland – which is nearly 2000km away – a greater distance than that between London and Poland), buy all of your road trip food, get your vehicle serviced and mentally prepare for the odyssey ahead.
+Here, you can stock up with your K Mart camping essentials (the next one you’ll see is in South Hedland – which is nearly 2000km away and right at the end of your West Coast Australia road trip – a greater distance than that between London and Poland), buy all of your road trip food, get your vehicle serviced and mentally prepare for the odyssey ahead.
 You’ll probably want to see some sights too – here’s my best things to do in Perth and Fremantle:

 - Shop around at the Fremantle markets